-Limitations apply at the time of purchase See prospectus for more details.
+Based on a model portfolio.
+'Limitations apply at the time of purchase.

 We conduct this price-adjustment analysis in lieu of using negative ESG screens.
 We believe excluding a company simply because it scores poorly on ESG metrics today creates biases and blind spots.
 Instead, we care about how a company's management acknowledges and addresses the ESG risks it faces, and we care about how a company improves these exposures over time.